jtinsoni8/Moodify---Your-Personalized-Music-Recommender/README.md

 ## 📬 Contact

-For any queries or suggestions, reach out at [your email/contact].
+For any queries or suggestions, reach out at [jatinsoni8991@gmail.com].